-H.B.
-NO. H.D.
-1 S.D.
-1

-1 (b) A participant applying for a grant under this Act 2 shall sub mit a grant application on a form prescribed by the 3 Hawaii technology development corporation.
-The grant 4 application shall: 5 (1) Require an overview of the software application and 6 how continued development of that application will 7 impact the State and the pitching agency's ability to 8 service the community; 9 (2) Require the applicant to present an adoption plan for 10 the software application, including critical success 11 factors and how that application will sustain itself 12 over time; 13 (3) Provide major budget components for the software 14 application's development; and 15 (4) State the outcomes the applicant expects to achieve is 16 awarded a grant.
-17 (c) The Hawaii technology development corporation may 18 expend some of the funds appropriated by this Act to support 19 applicati on challenge events, manage the prototype 20 implement ation process, and execute an adoption plan for the project, including marketing, outreach, and communications.
+(b) A participant applying for a grant under this Act shall submit a grant application on a form prescribed by the Hawaii technology development corporation.
+The grant application shall:

+5 (1) Require an overview of the software application and 6 how continued development of that application will 7 impact the State and the pitching agency's ability to 8 service the community;

+9 (2) Require the applicant to present an adoption plan for 10 the software application, including critical success 11 factors and how that application will sustain itself 12 over time;

+- 13 (3) Provide major budget components for the software14 application's development; and - 15 (4) State the outcomes the applicant expects to achieve if16 awarded a grant.

+17 (c) The Hawaii technology development corporation may 18 expend some of the funds appropriated by this Act to support 19 application challenge events, manage prototype implementation 20 process, and execute an adoption plan for the project, including 21 marketing, outreach, and communications.

-- 1 (d) No funds appropriated by this Act may be awarded as a - 2 prize for any software application challenge. - 3 (e) For the purposes of this Act: - 4 "Open source" means a software application whose source - 5 code is available to the general public, under the terms of a - 6 software license, for use or modification from its original - 7 design. - 8 "Pitching agency" means a state or county agency that - 9 challenges software application challenge participants to create - 10 software applications. - "Proof of concept" means a software application that serves - 12 as a realization of a certain method or idea in order to - 13 demonstrate its feasibility or to verify that the method or idea - 14 has practical potential. - 15 "Prototype" means a software application that possesses - 16 enough function that it may be tested or utilized by the - 17 pitching agency. - 18 "Software application" means the applications or apps that - 19 result from the software application challenges, including but - 20 not limited to the broad categories of web apps, mobile apps,
+(d) No funds appropriated by this Act may be awarded as a prize for any software application challenge.

+3 (e) For the purposes of this Act:

+"Open source" means a software application whose source code is available to the general public, under the terms of a software license, for use or modification from its original design.

+8 "Pitching agency" means a state or county agency that 9 challenges software application challenge participants to create 10 software applications.

+II "Proof of concept" means a software application that serves I2 as a realization of a certain method or idea in order to I3 demonstrate its feasibility or to verify that the method or idea I4 has practical potential.

+15 "Prototype" means a software application that possesses 16 enough function that it may be tested or utilized by the 17 pitching agency.

+18 "Software application" means the applications or apps that 19 result from the software application challenges, including but 20 not limited to the broad categories of web apps, mobile apps,

+1 computing devices, sensors, augmented reality, and virtual

+2 reality.

-- 1 computing devices, sensors, augmented reality, and virtual - 2 reality. - 3 "Software application challenge" generally refers to events - 4 that bring teams together to collaborate and innovate solutions - 5 for a given theme or problem set. - 6 SECTION 3.
-There is appropriated out of the general - 7 revenues of the State of Hawaii the sum of \$ or so - 8 much thereof as may be necessary for fiscal year 2018-2019 for - 9 the purposes set forth in section 2 of this Act. - 10 The sum appropriated shall be expended by the Hawaii - 11 technology development corporation for the purposes of this Act. - 12 SECTION 4.
-This Act shall take effect on July 1, 2112.
+3 "Software application challenge" generally refers to events 4 that bring teams together to collaborate and innovate solutions 5 for a given theme or problem set; examples of events include the 6 Hawaii Annual Code Challenge, AT&T Hackathon, and Reboot the 7 Commute.

+8 SECTION 3.
+There is appropriated out of the general 9 revenues of the State of Hawaii the sum of \$ or so much 10 thereof as may be necessary for fiscal year 2018-2019 for the 11 purposes set forth in section 2 of this Act.

+12 The sum appropriated shall be expended by the Hawaii 13 technology development corporation for the purposes of this Act.
+14 SECTION 4.
+This Act shall take effect on July 1, 2018.

+INTRODUCED BY: 1 las LRB 18-0381-1.doc SB